stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

-dictionary of fixed \ie non-fitting parameters. *xcol* and *ycol* are the column indices for the x and y data, *bounds* is a bounding function to select only those rows to use for fitting the function, and *sigma* are the weightings for each datapoint.
+dictionary of fixed \ie non-fitting parameters. *xcol* and *ycol* are the column indices for the x and y data, *bounds* is a bounding function to select only those rows to use for fitting the function, and *sigma* are the weightings for each data-point.
 The remaining arguments are a dictionary of keywords to pass through to the :py:mod:`Stoner.mpfit` routine and *p_info* which is a list of dictionaries which is used to control the parameters in the fit.
 This described below.